 - Dire (to say): dica

-And here are some short examples in the formal imperative:
+And here are some short examples of the formal imperative:

 Prenda questo quaderno.

 Take this notebook.

 Drink this coffee.